2015-16 STUDENT-ATHLETE HANDBOOK

 · All medical care provided outside the Athletic Department must have prior approval.
 The Athletic Department will not assume any financial responsibility for medical services obtained without the prior approval of the Sports Medicine Staff.
 This may include, but is not limited to the following: diagnostic testing, medication, surgery, rehabilitation, etc. Second opinions and any resulting treatment are not paid for by Clemson University.

-· Contact the insurance coordinator immediately if medical billing is received at home for charges that are covered by CUAD.
+· Contact the insurance coordinator immediately if medical billing is received at home for charges that are covered by CUAD (864-656-1374).

-· Nonparticipating/non-competing student athletes (i.e. fifth year or medical hardships) are not eligible for medical benefits.
+· Nonparticipating/non-competing student athletes (i.e. fifth year or medical hardships) are only eligible for specified medical benefits, not necessarily new injuries.

-· Upon completion of sport participation (exhaustion of eligibility, dismissal or resignation), the Athletic Department is no longer financially responsible for any injury or illness.
-An Exit Injury Statement must be signed at that time.
+· Upon completion of sport participation (exhaustion of eligibility, dismissal or resignation), an Exit Injury Statement must be signed within 14 days.
 If an exception is needed to restore the athlete to pre-injury/illness status, it must be approved by the Sports Medicine staff at that time.
+The Athletic Department is not financially responsible for any injury or illness not specified in the Exit Injury Statement.

 Dental Care and Contact Lenses